Top 10 Superfoods List for Mind-Body Wellness

 - One favorite is lentils, which have been a staple in Middle Eastern, European, African and Indian cuisine for thousands of years.
 Lentils are rich in phytochemicals, vitamins, minerals and dietary fiber.
 Not surprisingly, this makes it a superstar for lowering risk of certain cancers, metabolic syndrome and diabetes when eaten at least twice a week in place of high glycemic carbohydrates.
 Need ideas for cooking lentils?
 Here are some recipes to try.

-- Another superfoods list superstar is mung beans.
-Being high in protein, folate, potassium, magnesium phenols,resistant starch and soluble and insoluble fiber makes them a great health ally against premature aging, obesity, diabetes, heart disease and cancer.
+- Mung beans are a superfoods list superstar with a generous supply of protein, folate, potassium, magnesium, and phenols.
+These nutrients plus resistant starch and soluble and insoluble fiber makes them a great health ally against premature aging, obesity, diabetes, heart disease and cancer.
 One cup of cooked beans provides a whopping 15.4 mg of dietary fiber.
 Like other high-fiber beans, they combat overeating by keeping you feeling full longer.
-Mung beans have been shown to inhibit LDL oxidation and high blood pressure, lower triglycerides and blood glucose levels, and inhibit inflammation and the formation of advanced glycation endproducts.
-(Source: The Mighty Mung Bean)
+Mung beans have been shown to inhibit LDL oxidation and high blood pressure, lower triglycerides and blood glucose levels, and inhibit inflammation and the formation of advanced glycation end products.

-- Chia and ground flax seeds are rich in insoluble fiber, soluble fiber and ALA, an omega-3 fatty acid found in seeds.
+- Chia seeds make the superfoods list because they are rich in insoluble fiber, soluble fiber and ALA, an omega-3 fatty acid found in seeds.
 Chia seeds provide you with complete protein, magnesium, calcium, potassium, zinc and other vitamins and minerals.
-Flax seeds are rich in lignans, which may be protective against estrogen induced cancers and lower cholesterol, blood pressure and triglyceride levels.
-Both seeds make good thickeners when added to food and beverages.
+Both chia and flax seeds make a good thickener when added to food and beverages and can replace eggs in some baking recipes.
+To make a flax or chia egg, mix one tablespoon ground seeds with three tablespoons of water.
+Let sit and thicken for 15 minutes before adding to the recipe in place of eggs.

 9-Nuts and Seeds